EmTheDev/CSC340/Project3-Merge,Matrix,IO/README.md

 o print out the multiplication result

-File I/Os:Given two text files, each of which contains a a sorted list of integers (one integer per line) in non-decreasing order, write a C++ program to merge these two input files into a third file in which all the numbers remain their sorted order.
+2.File I/Os:Given two text files, each of which contains a a sorted list of integers (one integer per line) in non-decreasing order, write a C++ program to merge these two input files into a third file in which all the numbers remain their sorted order.
 Your program will include the main() function and another function that merges the two files.
 Specifically, the main() function will ask a user to type in the names of the two input files.
 It will then call the merging function to merge the two files.
 Finally, it informs the user the name of the merged file.
 Note that you are not allowed to first load all the numbers in the two files into an array or vector then apply a sorting algorithm to this array.

-Random accesses to a file.The file posted here on iLearn contains a formatted list of 9999 integers that are randomly generated in the range of [1,9999].
+3.Random accesses to a file.The file posted here on iLearn contains a formatted list of 9999 integers that are randomly generated in the range of [1,9999].
 Each integer occupies one single line and takes 4 characters' space per line.
 Alternatively, you can think that each number takes 5 characters' space, four for the number and one for the newline character.
 Write a C++ program using the seekg() and seekp() functions to insert the numbers 7777 through 7781 between the 6000-th and 6001-st numbers of the input file.
 Below are a few useful tips:

 o The tellg() and tellp() functions return the position of the current character in an input stream or output stream, respectively.